Why E-Commerce Analytics Fails to Drive Growth

 Why E-Commerce Analytics Investments Underdeliver

-The reason is straightforward: more data does not automatically produce better decisions.
+The reason for this misalignment is straightforward: more data does not automatically produce better decisions.
 When teams invest in additional platforms to close perceived “gaps” in their data, they typically find the same problem waiting on the other side, not a shortage of numbers, but a shortage of understanding.
 The investment fails to deliver, confidence in data erodes, and the cycle repeats.
-Organisations find themselves spending more to measure more, but understanding less.
+Organisations find themselves spending more, to measure more, but only to understand less.

 The Difference Between Data and Insight in E-Commerce

-Data is the measurement of what is happening, for example:
+Data is the measurement of what is happening

-Insight is the understanding of why it is happening, for example:
+Insight is the understanding of why it is happening

 What Happens When E-Commerce Analytics Doesn’t Inform Decisions